-Jimmy Choo, the shoe designer, was asked to make 63 different pairs of shoes for the film, all out of man-made materials (to be animal-friendly along the line of the line of non-animal cruelty, the line of the film).
+Jimmy Choo, the shoe designer, was asked to make sixty-three different pairs of shoes for the film, all out of man-made materials (to be animal-friendly along the line of the line of non-animal cruelty, the line of the film).
 Reese Witherspoon asked to keep them all, along with all of the designer clothing she wore in the film.

 The scenes on the steps of the U.S. Capitol were filmed at the Utah State Capitol.
 The scenes inside the Capitol were actually filmed at the Illinois State Capitol Building.
-Both were modeled after and look similar to the national Capitol.
+Both were modelled after and look similar to the national Capitol.
 Many Salt Lake City and Springfield locals took parts as extras in the movie.